 If you know an alum who you think would make for an interesting ECE alumni profile, please send Wick Eisenberg an email with the subject line “Potential ECE Alumni Profile.”

-Michael Bloomberg (BS ’64) is an entrepreneur and philanthropist who served three terms as Mayor of the City of New York.
+Michael Bloomberg (BS ’64) is an entrepreneur and philanthropist who served three terms as Mayor of the City of New York and was a candidate during the 2020 United States Presidential Election.
 As a sophomore at Johns Hopkins University, he constructed the school’s mascot–the blue jay–and joined the fraternity Phi Kappa Psi.

 Dr. Chance Glenn (MSE ’95; PhD ’03) began his engineering career at the Army Research Laboratory, where he designed microwave and radio frequency devices for a wide range of defense-related applications.
 Since 2012, he has served as the Dean of the College of Engineering, Technology, and Physical Sciences at the Alabama A&M University in Huntsville, Alabama.